Martymoose98/2BHook/README.md

 ## Installation

-Provide step-by-step instructions on how to install and set up your project.
-Include any prerequisites, dependencies, or configuration needed.

-Since this mod is a dynamic link library (DLL) it cannot be used on it's own and needs a DLL injector such as extreme injector or xenos etc...
+Since this mod is a dynamic link library (DLL) it cannot be used on it's own and needs a DLL injector such as Extreme Injector or Xenos etc...
 Alternatively, a proxy DLL loader will also suffice.

 Acquire a DLL injector or proxy DLL loader.